splewis/get5/README.md

 ##### get5_apistats

 ``get5_apistats`` is for integration with the [get5 web panel](https://github.com/splewis/get5-web).
 You don't need it unless you're using the web panel.
-Note you need the [Steamworks](https://forums.alliedmods.net/showthread.php?t=229556) and [SMJansson](https://forums.alliedmods.net/showthread.php?t=184604)) extensions for this plugin.
+Note you need the [Steamworks](https://forums.alliedmods.net/showthread.php?t=229556) extension for this plugin.

 **NOTE**: The HTTP API requests this plugin sends are **not** part of a public API.
 They are the communication between this plugin and the [get5-web](https://github.com/splewis/get5-web) project; you should not rely on the API being stable.
 If you're a developer writing your own server listening to get5_apistats, consider forking the get5_apistats plugin and renaming it to something else.